Miss Indian World

 Founded in 1983, Miss Indian World is a five-day competition held in Albuquerque, New Mexico.
 The event is part of the annual Gathering of Nations, the largest Native American powwow in the world.
 Young women from across North America represent their tribes and communities as they compete to win the crown.
 Rather than emphasizing contestants' outward appearance, Miss Indian World aims to select a winner who demonstrates a deep understanding of her culture, traditions, people and history.

 Once awarded the title, Miss Indian World acts as a cultural representative, promoting individually-selected platforms, sharing Native American culture, and representing the annual Gathering of Nations event.
 This role is important to the native community because it helps perpetuate traditions and overturn negative stereotypes.

 In addition to the title, Miss Indian World also wins prize money, the Miss Indian shawl and banner, a four-day ocean cruise, and a travel stipend to attend powwows, conferences, workshops, and festivals.
 Previous Miss Indian World winners have continued to be sought-after speakers, even after they have passed on the crown.

+After 42 years it announced 2026 would be the last year for the annual Gathering of Nations, with Dania Wahwasuck being the final Miss Indian World.